zblago/EF6TempTableKit/README.md

 ## Problems

-EF6TempTableKit has been implemented on enterprise project which has VS solution with more than 15 projects, where base context is inherited on multiple levels, where DBContext has DbConfiguration in a different project, etc... <br/>In such a bit complicated scenario, ony one exception occured that was not explicity related to E6TempTableKit.
+EF6TempTableKit has been implemented on enterprise project which has VS solution with more than 15 projects, where base context is inherited on multiple levels, where DBContext has DbConfiguration in a different project, etc... <br/>In such a bit complicated scenario, only one exception occured that was not explicity related to E6TempTableKit.
 It was about how to apply custom configuration on your `DbContext`.<br/>So, If you get exception like this:<br/>

 *The default DbConfiguration instance was used by the Entity Framework before the 'DbConfig' type was discovered.
 An instance of 'DbConfig' must be set at application start before using any Entity Framework features or must be registered in the application's config file.
 See http://go.microsoft.com/fwlink/?LinkId=260883*